 Deliverability Face-Off: The Data

 Let's start with what matters most: which option gets more emails into the inbox?
-Based on aggregated data from multiple deliverability studies in 2025:
+Based on aggregated data from Winnr's internal testing across 500+ accounts and multiple industry deliverability studies in 2026:

 Overall Inbox Placement Rates: